 - Searching for all available resources in the community to provide safe and coordinated assistance

 - Providing in home spiritual care often missing from seniors’ lives with failing health

 - Developing personal relationships with our patients and their families

-There are major differences in the way Palliative Care is delivered.
+There are major differences in the way Hospice & Palliative Care are delivered.

 If you or a loved one could benefit from our comprehensive approach to care, we welcome the opportunity to discuss it with you.
-Call us at (405) 418-2659 to learn more about the care you need and the comfort you deserve!
+Call us to learn more about the care you need and the comfort you deserve!